cebrini/100-days-of-code/log.md

 ### Day 10: Aug 5, 2016

-**Today's Progress:** Worked on "Diff Two Arrays" from @freecodecamp Untermediate Algorithm challenges.
+**Today's Progress:** Worked on "Diff Two Arrays" from @freecodecamp Intermediate Algorithm challenges.

 **Thoughts:** Didn't get as much done as I would like today.
 Hoping I'll be more productive tomorrow.

+### Day 11: Aug 6, 2016

+**Today's Progress:** Almost have "Diff Two Arrays" from @freecodecamp Intermediate Algorithm challenges.

+**Thoughts:** Accomplished quite a bit.
+I expect to complete the challenge by my next entery and begin work on the next one.
+Feeling more motivated the more I do.
+I hope this is a trend!